qdomaintech/checkers-game/README.md

 - ✅ Move saving to database
 - ✅ Turn logic with consecutive jumps
 - ✅ Visual feedback and UI polish
+- ✅ Board rotation for Player 2 perspective

 ### In Progress